Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 I prefer:

-situation -> interaction -> development
+situation → interaction → development

-to:
+rather than:

-emotion -> repetition -> stagnation
+emotion → repetition → stagnation

 ---

-# 14. Do Not Choose the Most Archetypal Scene of the Setup
+# 14. Do Not Choose the Most Archetypal Scene

-A strong situation often suggests an obvious archetypal scene.
+A strong premise often suggests an obvious archetypal opening.

 Examples:

-- arranged marriage -> cold, awkward wedding night
+- arranged marriage → awkward wedding night
-- cohabitation -> reminder of the cohabitation + a neutral domestic scene
+- cohabitation → domestic exposition scene
-- vampire character -> theatrical predation scene
+- vampire character → theatrical hunting scene
-- tense relationship -> immediate confrontation
+- tense relationship → immediate confrontation
-- distant character -> loaded silence instead of real interaction
+- emotionally distant character → loaded silence instead of interaction

-This kind of opening often feels natural.
+These openings often feel natural.

-But it can very easily activate:
+They also tend to activate:

-- the character’s fallbacks
+- the character's fallback patterns
 - fandom clichés
-- model automatisms
+- model biases
 - early emotional stagnation

-I do not choose the opening scene because it represents the trope of the setup.
+I do not choose the opening because it represents the trope.

-I choose it because it allows me to demonstrate:
+I choose it because it demonstrates:

-- the character’s behavioral logic
+- the character's behavioral logic
-- the active signature
+- the behavioral signature
-- the concrete way the situation already functions
+- how the situation already functions
-- the kind of progression the bot is supposed to produce
+- the type of progression the bot is designed to produce

 ---

 # 15. Pay Attention to the Final Line of Dialogue

-The final line is often more important than it looks.
+The final line is often more important than it appears.

 It is not only an opening for the player.

-It is also a behavioral example for the model.
+It is also one of the first behavioral demonstrations the model receives.

-The first line of dialogue often teaches the model how to participate in later conversations.
+The first line of dialogue often teaches the model how conversations should unfold.

 A question teaches: